CRC Open WebUI User Guide

 Users can have certain features enabled for them individually, or preferrably as groups, on the platform, if they request.

 1.3.
-About the CRC GenAI User guide
+About the CRC Open WebUI User Guide

 2. Accessing Open WebUI with an API